ghoomfrog/silili/other-forms-of-communication.md

 # Kimi Liki

 Kimi Liki is an artistic left-to-right writing system for Silili, partly inspired by [robdog's writing system for his conlang Aaltok](https://www.youtube.com/watch?v=aBKsVwo62mM).
-Glyphs are drawn as little shapes with faces, called *lillies*.
+Glyphs are drawn as little shapes with faces, called *lilies*.
 Lillies are arranged into groups that can be structured in one of these ways:

 - vowel
 - vowel–*n*
 - consonant–vowel
 - consonant–vowel–*n*

-The first lillie in a word has legs.
+The first lilie in a word has legs.

-The initial sound of the group determines the shape of the lillie:
+The initial sound of the group determines the shape of the lilie:

 - *a* — dotted square
 - *i*/*j* — dotted triangle